1242035/spree/guides/src/content/developer/upgrades/point-sixty-to-point-seventy.md

 ---
-title: Upgrading Spree from 0.60.x to 0.70.x
+title: Upgrading Viauco from 0.60.x to 0.70.x
 section: upgrades
 order: 16
 ---

 ## Overview

-This guide covers upgrading a 0.60.x Spree store, to a 0.70.x store.
-This guide has been written from the perspective of a blank Spree 0.60.x store with no extensions.
+This guide covers upgrading a 0.60.x Viauco store, to a 0.70.x store.
+This guide has been written from the perspective of a blank Viauco 0.60.x store with no extensions.

 If you have extensions that your store depends on, you will need to manually